-I am an Assistant Professor of Earth Science and Science Education at the University of Northern Iowa.
+I am an Associate Professor of Earth Science and Science Education at the University of Northern Iowa.
 My education spans both geology and science education.
 My background in geology includes an MS thesis in physical volcanology.
 For my dissertation in science education, I investigated differences in student responses to conceptest questions used in an introductory Earth science course.
 I have also worked as a project geologist for an international environmental firm, and taught middle school and high school science and math.

-Temperature Investigations part of Cutting Edge:Early Career:Previous Workshops:Workshop 2010:Teaching Activities
+Temperature Investigations part of Early Career:Previous Workshops:Workshop 2010:Teaching Activities

 In this guided-inquiry lesson, students investigate three factors that control the temperature of a given location (surface albedo, surface composition, and sun angle).

 Inquiry into Earth and Space Science is a semester-long content course developed for pre-service elementary teachers that uses inquiry learning to teach concepts related to rocks, minerals, groundwater, stream ...

-Teaching geoscience methods to pre-service elementary teachers part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Teaching geoscience methods to pre-service elementary teachers part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Teaching geoscience methods to pre-service elementary teachers Kyle Gray, Earth Science, University of Northern Iowa For the past three years, I have been teaching at the University of Northern Iowa – a ...